-Under §504/ADA, a “qualified person with a disability” is an individual who has a physical or mental impairment that substantially limits one or more major life activities such as learning, walking, speaking, hearing, etc. Qualifying impairments may include physical disorders (e.g. seizure disorder, asthma, diabetes) and psychological disorders (e.g. anxiety disorders, clinical depression, post-traumatic stress disorder). §504 also prohibits disability-based discrimination against students who have had, or are regarded as having an impairment that substantially limits one or more major life activities.
-Students who are eligible for special education services under the Individuals With Disabilities Education Act (IDEA) are also protected from disability-based discrimination under §504.
+Under §504/ADA, a “qualified person with a disability” is an individual who has a physical or mental impairment that substantially limits one or more major life activities such as learning, walking, speaking, hearing, etc. Qualifying impairments may include physical disorders (e.g., seizure disorder, asthma, diabetes) and psychological disorders (e.g., anxiety disorders, clinical depression, post-traumatic stress disorder).
+Section 504 also prohibits disability-based discrimination against students who have had, or are regarded as having an impairment that substantially limits one or more major life activities.
+Students who are eligible for special education services under the Individuals with Disabilities Education Act (IDEA) are also protected from disability-based discrimination under §504.

 The educational needs of §504 students must be addressed by all staff members within MPS.
 Appropriately meeting these educational needs requires staff members to provide the accommodations prescribed in the individualized §504 plan.

-The Milwaukee Public School District is obligated to notify the community of its responsibilities under §504.
-Each school must comply with district guidelines and legal due process procedures regarding identification, evaluation, and the provision of appropriate accommodations for qualified students with disabilities. §504 Coordinators and administrators must annually notify school staff members regarding the school district’s policy of nondiscrimination on the basis of disability and its obligation to identify and provide appropriate educational services for students with disabilities.
+The Milwaukee Public Schools district is obligated to notify the community of its responsibilities under §504.
+Each school must comply with district guidelines and legal due-process procedures regarding identification, evaluation, and the provision of appropriate accommodations for qualified students with disabilities.
+Section 504 coordinators and administrators must annually notify school staff members regarding the school district’s policy of nondiscrimination on the basis of disability and its obligation to identify and provide appropriate educational services for students with disabilities.